skidazzit/myrepo/ReadMe.txt

-The goal of this project is to create a script that would automatically execute the below commands -update and upgrade current packages
-  -install dnf package manager
+The goal of this project is to create a script that would automatically execute the below commands -update and upgrade current packages (completed) -install dnf package manager (completed)
-  -install and enable Firewalld
+  -install and enable Firewalld (completed)
   -install and enable Openssh
   -install and enable Apache
   -install and enable Netstat
   -install and enable Nginx